ACADEMY OF INTERNATIONAL BUSINESS

 ARTICLE II – MISSION AND OBJECTIVES

-The objectives of the AIB-SE are:
+The objectives of the AIB US-SE are:

 - to facilitate the exchange of information and ideas among educators and between business and academic fields;

 - to encourage and assist research activities which advance knowledge of international business operations and increase the available body of teaching materials;